Ethra8/english-grows-new/README.md

 `StudentSubSkillAssessment` provides the detailed assessment information from which the overall skill assessment is calculated.

-Each principal language skill is divided into several pedagogically relevant subskills.
+Each principal language skill is divided into several pedagogically relevant subskills, aligned with CEFR descriptors and informed by Cambridge English assessment criteria.

 The current subskill structure is: